 Quick Overview

-A 2016 randomized pilot study from Seoul National University examined whether adding electromyostimulation (EMS) to back extension training could enhance results.
+A 2016 randomized pilot study from South Korean National University (Seoul) examined whether adding electromyostimulation (EMS) to back extension training could enhance results.

 Twenty healthy young men trained their back extensors for two weeks.